 University class events should instead use: » University Booking Form

 Teachers of all grades may bring students to the Planetarium for a presentation of their choice, and this is almost always free.
 Our full dome introduces students of all ages to astronomy and space science, with several shows from which to choose.
-Our COVID capacity is between 20 and 40.

 Field trips are usually scheduled weekdays during school hours.
 Performance times outside regular hours are available upon request for a nominal charge.
 You will request your trip via the online form link found near both the top and the bottom of this page.

 Requests must be submitted at least two weeks in advance.

 How to Book a Field Trip

 To create a trip to the Planetarium you will need to make some decisions, and then fill out the online form.
 For now, let’s plan.

 Our staff is too few to manage groups of students, so you will need to bring chaperones.
 You and the chaperones will also handle any student behavior concerns.
 Note that food and drink are not allowed in the Star Chamber.